Fair Value Measurements

 The Company’s Level 1 financial instruments, which are in active markets, are valued using unadjusted quoted market prices for identical instruments.

-There were no transfers into or out of Level 3 assets during the three months ended December 31, 2024 and 2023, respectively.
+There were no transfers into or out of Level 3 assets during the years ended December 31, 2025 and 2024, respectively.

 The Company’s Convertible Senior Notes are carried at amortized cost on the consolidated balance sheets (see Note 7, “Debt”).
 The Company estimated the fair value of its convertible senior notes based on Level 2 quoted market prices as follows (in thousands):